NewcastleRSE/beeing-human-web/src/routes/(sections)/literature/bees-early-modern-soundscape/bees-early-modern-soundscape.md

 Virgil \[P. Vergili Maronis\].
 1909. *Georgicon Liber IV*, T. H. Page (ed.)
 (London: Macmillan and Co.
 Ltd.).

 Weiss, Harry B. 1926.
-'Samuel Purchas and His 'Theatre of Politicall Flying Insects'' *Journal of the New York Entomological Society*, 34.1:
+'Samuel Purchas and His "Theatre of Politicall Flying Insects"', *Journal of the New York Entomological Society*, 34.1:
 71-7.

 Yates, Frances A. 1966. *The Art of Memory* (London: Routledge & Kegan